 If you intend to limit in any way the recipient's freedom of choice to participate in the waiver or to choose the provider(s) of service, separately apply to HCFA for a waiver of the freedom of choice provisions authorized under §1915(b) of the Act.
 Procedures for this application are found in §2100.
 Otherwise, the requirements of this assurance must be met.

-Item (e).
-Develop an estimate, based on actual cost of the individual's care in the institution as compared to the cost of that individual's care in the home or community setting.
+Item 11(e).
+Develop an estimate, based on actual cost data, of the average per capita cost of the individual's care in the institution as compared to the cost of that individual's care in the home or community setting.
 These estimates are to be provided in accordance with the equation specified in 42 CFR 441.303(f).
 This estimate is to include cost and data for the individuals for whom you will provide home and community-based services.
 Estimates of hospital or nursing home average

 Rev. 70 4-471